Blecz/hiscoreapi/README.md

 &isAscending=false
 ```

-- **startDate** _(optional)_: The start date of the search.
-ISO 8601 format: `yyyy-MM-ddTHH:mm:ss.sss`.
-If ommited, assumes the actual moment minus 30 days.
+- **startDate** _(optional)_:  The start date for the search, in ISO 8601 format: `yyyy-MM-ddTHH:mm:ss.sss`.
+If omitted, the default is 30 days before the current moment;
-- **endDate** _(optional)_: The end moment of the search.
-ISO 8601 format: `yyyy-MM-ddTHH:mm:ss.sss`.
-If ommited, assumes the actual moment.
+- **endDate** _(optional)_: The end date for the search, in ISO 8601 format: `yyyy-MM-ddTHH:mm:ss.sss`.
+If omitted, the default is the current moment;
-- **sortingField** _(optional)_: Sorting field to classify the results of the search.
-If ommited, assumes the default sorting field registered in the game.
-If the field doesn't exists, raises an error.
+- **sortingField** _(optional)_: The field used to sort the search results.
+If omitted, the default sorting field registered in the game will be used.
+If the field does not exist, an error will be raised;
-- **isAscending** _(optional)_: Informs if the ordering of results will be ascending or descending.
-If ommited, it will be considered descending.
+- **isAscending** _(optional)_: Specifies whether the results should be ordered in ascending or descending order.
+If omitted, descending order is assumed.

 Return:
 ```json